quii/learn-go-with-tests/arrays/readme.md

 }
 ```

 `range` lets you iterate over an array.
 Every time it is called it returns two values, the index and the value.
-We are choosing to ignore the index value by using `_`
+We are choosing to ignore the index value by using `_` [blank identifier](https://golang.org/doc/effective_go.html#blank).

 #### Back to source control